 Other Uses of Your Health Information.
 Other uses and disclosures of protected health information not covered by this notice or the laws that apply to us will be made only with your permission in a written authorization.
 You have the right to revoke the authorization at any time, provided the revocation is in writing – except if we have already taken action in reliance of your authorization.

-Right to Inspect and Obtain Copies of your Protected Health Information – In most cases, you have the right to inspect and obtain copies or protected health information used to make decisions about your care, subject to applicable law.
+Right to Inspect and Obtain Copies of Your Protected Health Information.
+In most cases, you have the right to inspect and obtain copies of protected health information used to make decisions about your care, subject to applicable law.
 To inspect or copy your medical information, you must make a request in writing to the Director, Health Information Management.
 If you request copies of your health information, we may charge a fee for copying, postage, and other supplies associated with your request.

 Requests for an accounting of disclosures must be made in writing to the Director of Health Information Management.
 The first accounting you request within a 12-month period is free.
 For additional accountings, we may charge you for the cost of providing it.
 We will notify you of the cost before processing your request so you may withdraw or modify your request before costs are incurred.

-If you believe your privacy rights have been violated, you may file a complaint with Lourdes Specialty Hospital or the Secretary of the Department of Health and Human Services.
+If you believe your privacy rights have been violated, you may file a complaint with Acuity Healthcare, LP or the Secretary of the Department of Health and Human Services.

-To file a complaint with Lourdes Specialty Hospital, contact the Privacy Officer at the address below.
+To file a complaint with Acuity Healthcare, LP, contact the Privacy Officer at the address below.
 We will not take action against you for filing a complaint.

 You may also file an anonymous complaint through our Corporate Compliance Hotline 24 hours a day, 7 days a week at: (800) 852-8002